 How To Apply

 Admission is by online application and teacher recommendation.
 You need to be aged 13-18, Grade 8 standard or above.
-Applications for 2024 are now open.
+Applications for 2026 are open now.
 To apply please complete the online application form.

 Further Information